 The COA has a "loan closet" with durable medical equipment for Westport elderly and disabled individuals.
 Please contact one of our Outreach Workers for more information.
 Wheelchairs, walkers, commodes, etc. are available to be lent without charge.
 Call ahead for availability.

-Routine nail-cutting clinics are held several times a year at a local Podiatrist’s office.
-Appointments and transportation are arranged by the COA, (508) 636-1026.
+Routine nail-cutting clinics are held several times a year at the senior center by local podiatrist, Dr. Spiri.
+Appointments are required, and transportation can be arranged by the COA, (508) 636-1026.

 Provides coverage for most prescription drugs to eligible Massachusetts seniors and qualified people with disabilities; administered by the Massachusetts Executive Office of Elder Affairs.
 This is a no premium insurance policy which may help pay all or part of your monthly premium, deductible, and co-payments.

 Westport Council on Aging needs volunteers to help at the Senior Center and out in the community.
-Please call the Senior Center at (508) 636-1026 if you are interested in any of the following volunteer opportunities:
+Please call the Senior Center at (508) 636-1026 and ask for the Volunteer Coordinator, if you are interested in any volunteer opportunities: